-Hollywood is the city of dreams for so many and the sight of many incredible attractions.
-Perhaps one of the most recognized is the iconic 45-foot-tall, 350-foot-long Hollywood Sign that originally spelled out Hollywoodland back in the day.
+Hollywood is the city of dreams for many and the sight of many incredible attractions.
+One of the most recognized is the iconic 45-foot-tall, 350-foot-long Hollywood Sign that originally spelled out Hollywoodland back in the day.
 You can get a good view of the sign for your photos from Griffith Park or the corner of Windsor and 5th Street.

 29. Visit Haight-Ashbury

 Haight-Ashbury is home to hippies, or at least in the 1960s and 70s when love-ins were popular.
 The Haight is now famous for vintage clothing boutiques, record shops, and dive bars.

 I like going there for the cool street murals and eclectic businesses; the Victorian homes are fantastic.
 Be sure to look for the Grateful Dead House.

 I can’t say enough about how fantastic the Santa Monica Pier is.
 While it may be a tourist trap to some, to me, it screams California in every way.
 Whether you eat a fantastic seafood meal from The Lobster at the entrance of the pier or partake in the arsenal of fun rides, games, and carnival eats, everyone in the family is sure to have a good time at this California landmark.

 31. Have A Habit Burger

 Forget In and Out Burger; the Habit Burger Grill is by far better tasting.
 This California fast-food restaurant features amazingly juicy chargrilled burgers.
 Add a side of perfectly-seasoned, crisp French or sweet potato fries, onion rings, or tempura green beans to complete your meal.

 Not a beef fan?
 How about an ahi tuna or chicken sandwich or veggie burger?
 The Habit has been in business since 1969.